-- consent (if someone in the home consents to the officer’s entry, the officer doesn’t need to proceed with knock-notice requirements)58
+- consent (if you consent to the officer’s entry, the officer does not need to proceed with knock-notice requirements)58

-- public places (knock and announce rules are designed to respect a person’s privacy in his/her home — there is no similar privacy right in a public place)59
+- public places (knock and announce rules are designed to respect your privacy in your home – there is no similar privacy right in a public place)59

 - exigent circumstances (“exigent circumstances” basically mean that “time is of the essence”).